haywood/stereo/doc/ideas.md

   - this probably can't happen though, so wtf...
 - What if the fragment is invalid?

+## More detailed audio

+- Expose powers for individual notes and/or chroma

+Enables an effect like the following:

+  - Assign hue using something like sin(2pi * i / n)

+  - Assign value using something like cpower(i)
+      ; cpower (chroma power) = power of chroma mod(i, abins) % nchroma

+  - Assign saturation using something like 1 - opower(i)
+      ; opower (octave power) = power of octave floor(mod(i, abins) / nchroma)

+Then the points of each color will vary together with the intensity of their associated note.

 ## Misc

 - publish on push